-The Civic Engagement Center strives to provide necessary resources and support for faculty who would like to incorporate academic civic engagement into their curriculum.
-We have included a number of resources on our web pages that relate to academic civic engagement, including but not limited to various academic journals related to civic engagement, reports on tenure and promotion, and rubrics for student evaluations.
+The Civic Engagement Center strives to provide necessary resources and support for faculty who would like to incorporate civic engagement in their curriculum.
+We have included a number of resources related to academic civic engagement, including various academic journals, reports on tenure and promotion, and rubrics for student evaluations.

-Contact the Civic Engagement Center with potential ideas for incorporating community-based learning into the curriculum.
-We can assist faculty members with establishing partnerships with local community organizations.
+Contact Derek Johnson in the Civic Engagement Center with potential ideas for incorporating community-based learning into the curriculum.
+He can assist faculty members with establishing partnerships with local community organizations.

 Faculty Culture & Development for Civic Engagement